eduvpn/documentation/DEPLOY_FEDORA.md

     $ sudo -s
     # ./lets_encrypt.sh

-Make sure you use the exact same DNS name you used when running `deploy.sh`!
+Make sure you use the exact same DNS name you used when running `deploy_fedora.sh`!

 After completing the script, the certificate will be installed and the system will automatically replace the certificate before it expires.